FROM OUR PRESIDENT

 My brother was very enthused about the various programs the AFA has to offer.
 Especially in the area of Aerospace Education.
 Two days after we returned he spent about five hours on his laptop, tapped into my modem, and I

 helped him do a lot of research.
-I have asked him to become our V.P. of Aerospace Education and he's thinking about this.
-He has agreed to accompany me when I visit many of our AFJROTC and Civil Air Patrol Squadrons during this new school year.
+I have asked him to become our V.P. of Aerospace Education and he has accepted the position.
+He will accompany me when I visit many of our AFJROTC and Civil Air Patrol Squadrons during this new school year until he is fully trained.

 Thursday, September 28th, I was interviewed by the Vietnam Commemoration committee in regards to my experiences in Nam.
 The taped interview was held at the WGN studios in Chicago.
 The gentlemen I spoke with were very interested in my association with Red Horse, since they had never heard of the Air Force's combat trained civil engineering squadrons.